 Some machines help individuals who need a desktop offering for the workplace, while others represent full-home solutions and come loaded with antimicrobial features designed to limit bacteria growth.
 Below are five of our favorite models.

 Best overall — Pure Ultrasonic Cool Mist Humidifier

 The 360-degree nozzle offers quick and convenient speed and directional mist adjustments.
 The unit also shuts off automatically if it runs out of water, so you don’t have to worry about wasted energy if the humidifier empties while you’re out.
-The device doubles as a nightlight, too, if you so choose.
-Simply activate the nightlight and the Ultrasonic produces a gentle blue glow which serves as a perfect nighttime ambiance in the bedroom.
-If you need a humidifier for larger rooms or the entire home, however, you’ll need a more powerful device.
+The device doubles as a nightlight, too.
+Simply activate the nightlight, and the Ultrasonic produces a gentle blue glow which serves as a perfect nighttime ambiance in the bedroom.
+However, if you need a humidifier for larger rooms or the entire home, you’ll need a more powerful device.
 Due to its shape, the device can be difficult to clean if you don’t stay on top of the recommended weekly cleaning, though it comes with a brush.
 That said, for under $40, the pint-sized Pure Ultrasonic remains a good option for those desiring a tabletop model.

 Buy now from:

 Best antimicrobial — Honeywell HCM350B Germ Free Cool Mist Evaporative Humidifier